 Pathologic evaluation and classification

 Excluding metastatic ovarian cancer, a total of 12 patients with ovarian NEC were identified.
 Out of the 12 primary ovarian NEC patients, 9 had SCCO and 3 had LCNEC.
 Three cases of LCNEC were pure large cell carcinoma.
 The median greatest dimension of the ovarian tumor was 10.4 cm, ranging from 4 to 20 cm.
-The tumor was unilateral in 5 cases and bilateral in 7 cases.
+The tumor was unilateral in 5 cases and bilateral in 7 cases (Figure 3).
 The neoplastic cells were positive for CD56 in all cases (Figure 3C), Cg-A in 5 out of 10 cases (Figure 3D), and Syn in 9 out of 11 cases (Figure 3E).
-Additionally, cytokeratin (CK) was positive in 5 out of 6 cases (Figure 3f), with CK7 being positive in 4 out of 6 cases, epithelial memberane antigen being positive in 6 out of 7 cases, and PAX-8 being positive in 4 out of 8 cases.
+Additionally, cytokeratin (CK) was positive in 5 out of 6 cases (Figure 3F), with CK7 being positive in 4 out of 6 cases, epithelial memberane antigen being positive in 6 out of 7 cases, and PAX-8 being positive in 4 out of 8 cases.

 Therapies